greymass/vaulta-dev/proposals/coredevdist/README.md

 1. Unlock a funding mechanism for the core development team
 2. Transfers control of fund.wram to the network authority
-3. Transfers control of eosio.mware to the development team
+3. Transfers control of eosio.mware to the network authority

 ### 1. Development Team Funding